NPACore/NPACore.github.io/docs/resources.md

 # Resources

-See our "awesome-list" [^awesome] [awesome-neuroimaging](https://github.com/NPACore/awesome-neuroimaging)  for neuroimaging specific suits, software, and tools
+See our "awesome-list" [^awesome] [awesome-neuroimaging](https://github.com/NPACore/awesome-neuroimaging) for neuroimaging specific suits, software, and tools.
+Our [communications](/communications) and [people](/people) pages can help connect you directly to NPAC resources.

 ## University services
  * [CRC](https://github.com/sindresorhus/awesome)    - pitt provided HPC